Why People See Interdimensional Beings: Real Encounters Explained

 - Mar 17

-Human perception is normally filtered to focus on the physical environment.
-During altered states of consciousness, however, those filters can loosen.
+Human perception is normally filtered through the physical senses and the demands of everyday waking awareness.
+During altered states of consciousness, however, those filters can temporarily shift or loosen.

 sleep paralysis